HiIAmTzeKean/SC2079-MDP-Group-21/algo/simulator/README.md

 2. Follow the `README.md` instructions in `api/` directory to start the API server.

 And you are ready to start using the Algorithm Simulator!
 Please make sure you are running BOTH the web simulator frontend and API server backend simultaneously in 2 different terminals.
-The application will be running on http://localhost:3000 or http://{your local IP}:3000.
+The application will be running on `http://localhost:3000` or `http://{your local IP}:3000`.
 The page will reload when you make changes.

+## Credits
+Thank you to Group 11 from AY23/24 S2 for the simulator base code.
+We extended their code by extensive refactoring and implementing additional tests and debugging features.